27.04.2026 Newsletter

 Planned regulations for ticket sales: what ticket providers and event organisers need to know now

-Ticket sales for sporting and cultural events are about to undergo comprehensive re-regulation.
-The German government is planning measures to protect consumers from excessive prices and fraudulent practices and to give event organisers more control over the secondary ticket market.
-For ticket providers and event organisers, this not only means new challenges, but also the opportunity to make their business models legally compliant and future-proof.
+Ticket sales for sporting and cultural events are set to undergo comprehensive new regulation.
+The German government is planning measures to protect consumers from excessive prices and fraudulent practices, and to give organisers greater control over the secondary ticket market.
+For ticket providers and organisers, this presents not only new challenges but also an opportunity to make their business models legally compliant and future-proof.

 Challenges of the secondary ticket market